 - Population growth is the state's primary engine of economic growth, fueling both employment and income growth. - Population growth is expected to continue strengthening, showing increasing rates of growth over the next few years.
 In the near-term, Florida is expected to grow by 1.45% between 2014 and 2015 then continue its recovery, averaging 1.49% between 2015 and 2020.
 Most of Florida's population growth through 2030 will be from net migration (94%).
-Nationally, average annual growth will be about 0.75% between 2014 and 2030. - The future will be different than the past; Florida's long-term growth rate between 1970 and 1995 was over 3%. - Florida is on track to break the 20 million mark prior to April 1, 2016, becoming the third most populous state "sometime" before then - surpassing New York.
+Nationally, average annual growth will be about 0.75% between 2014 and 2030. - The future will be different than the past; Florida's long-term growth rate between 1970 and 1995 was over 3%. - Florida is on track to break the 20 million mark prior to April 1, 2016, after surpassing New York this year to become the third most populous state.